 But I love everything about this book so much that I couldn’t wait to get it in your hands.
 Check out this insane looking chocolate cake:

 I love every single recipe, the photos, the to-die-for chocolate cake with candy-looking strawberries piled on top, the design (#humblebrag), the diamond pattern, the gorgeous blues (I am being drawn to the colour blue like crazy at the moment).
 Read the rest of this post »

 I’m sorry about the radio silence over here for the last few weeks… but I’ve been putting the finishing touches on something for you.

 My eBook Gluten-Free Vegan Survival Guide lands on virtual bookshelves TOMORROW!!
 Woooo!
 I can see you all doing excited-gluten-free-chocolate-cake-with-frosting happy dances right now!

 This book has so many kick-ass recipes like GF + V chocolate cake with frosting, cultured nut cheese, nut & seed BREAD!
+But I will tell you all the details and give you a peek at whats inside tomorrow.
 Read the rest of this post »

 I’ve been wanting to share a recipe from Living on the Vedge with you since I released it months ago, but I just could not decide which recipe to show you!
 There are so many good ones to pick from.

 But I have finally made my decision.
 And now, you have to do you’re part and make a batch of this amazing coconut yogurt!